Hint: It’s not seeing exhibits or performances. That is a distant second.

 As it turns out, with > what.

-This doesnt mean that our exhibits, programs, and performances are unimportant!
-But it does mean that organizations may be better able to engage audiences by realizing that who people are with is often more important that what they see when they visit a cultural organization such as a museum, performing arts organization, science center, historic site, aquarium, zoo, etc.
+This doesn’t mean that our exhibits, programs, and performances are unimportant!
+But it does mean that organizations may be better able to engage audiences by realizing that who people are with is often more important than what they see when they visit a cultural organization such as a museum, performing arts organization, science center, historic site, aquarium, zoo, etc.

 Check out this data from IMPACTS.
-This information comes form the National Awareness, Attitudes and Usage Study, which is an ongoing data set with 98,000 responses and counting.
+This information comes from the National Awareness, Attitudes and Usage Study, which is an ongoing data set with 98,000 responses and counting.

-Youll notice that time with friends and family is more than twice as valued as the best thing about a visit to a cultural organization than is seeing/interacting with exhibits/programs.
+You’ll notice that “time with friends and family” is more than twice as valued as the best thing about a visit to a cultural organization than “seeing/interacting with exhibits/programs.”
 In the data world, that is a huge difference.
 Heck, in any comparative world, that is a huge difference!
-And, in fact, interacting with staff/volunteers/performers is just behind seeing exhibits and performances further underscoring the importance of interaction and connection with people.
+And, in fact, “interacting with staff/volunteers/performers” is just behind seeing exhibits and performances, further underscoring the importance of interaction and connection with people.